 - varying degrees of itching or burning eyes,

 During the last decade, there has been a significant increase in public concern about IEQ.
 NIOSH scientists have completed approximately 1300 evaluations related to the indoor office environment since the late 1970's, and the percentage of the total number of requests has risen dramatically.
 In 1980, requests to evaluate office environments made up only 8% of the total requests for NIOSH investigations.
 In 1990, the Institute received 150 IEQ requests, which accounted for 38% of the total.
 Since 1990, IEQ requests have made up 52% all requests.

 Why are IEQ problems increasing?

-October 1992, NIOSH received over 6,000 phone calls and nearly 800 requests for
+Media coverage of IEQ has profoundly influenced the number of IEQ requests the Institute receives.
+Following a network television report on the subject in October 1992, NIOSH received over 6,000 phone calls and nearly 800 requests for investigations.

 What types of IEQ problems has NIOSH found in the workplace?

 NIOSH investigators have found IEQ problems caused by ventilation system deficiencies, overcrowding, offgassing from materials in the office and mechanical equipment, tobacco smoke, microbiological contamination, and outside air pollutants.
 NIOSH has also found comfort problems due to improper temperature and relative humidity conditions, poor lighting, and unacceptable noise levels, as well as adverse ergonomic conditions, and job-related psychosocial stressors.

 Evaluation of a potential hazard can involve various methods of investigation.
 These include: